 Cat is passionate about promoting the sustainable management of the coastal and marine environment.
 Cat is a strong advocate for marine reserves, is a NZ Coastal Society member and is actively involved in NZAEE Seaweek each year.
-Cat has recently been involved in Revive our Gulf working group for advocating and implementing green-lipped mussel restoration in the Hauraki Gulf.
+Cat has recently been involved in Revive our Gulf who are a working group for advocating and implementing green-lipped mussel restoration in the Hauraki Gulf.

-- Science education and public communication.
+Science education and public communication

-Intertidal and mudflat surveys.
+Intertidal and mudflat surveys

-Marine mammal observation.
+Marine mammal observation